Write and edit source code

 Optionally, specify a description under which the collapsed fragment will be hidden.

-Clear the Show code folding arrows checkbox.
+From the Show code folding arrows list, select Always or On mouse hover.

 DataSpell automatically saves changes that you make in your files.
 Saving is triggered by various events, such as compiling, running, debugging, performing version control operations, closing a file or a project, or quitting the IDE.
 Saving files can be also triggered by third-party plugins.